-Saving money on Christmas and preventing christmas debt starts the year before on December 26th.
-Save money by going to the after Christmas sales armed with lists of people for whom you must give a Christmas gift each year.
-You will be able to get nice gifts for 50%-80% off the regular price.
-As the days go on, there might be less choice in the inventory at the stores but you can still get quality gifts for very little.
+Saving money on Christmas and preventing Christmas debt starts the year before on December 26th.
+Save money by going to the after Christmas sales armed with lists of people to whom you must give a Christmas gift each year.
+You will be able to get beautiful gifts for 50%-80% off the regular price.
+As the days go on, there might be less choice in the inventory at the stores, but you can still get quality gifts for very little.
 Using the sales to buy your gifts, Christmas wrapping paper, ribbons, Christmas cards, tree ornaments, tree lights, outside decorations is more than a good idea, it is an excellent one.
-If you buy holiday candy or any other perishable item, wrap it securely and put it into the freezer so that it will last until next year.
+If you buy holiday candy or any other perishable item, wrap it securely and put it in the freezer so that it will last until next year.

 If you are not going to see your family members until after Christmas, wait to purchase your gifts until the sales have started.
 No one will know you did not spend full price for the items you are giving.
 This is an excellent way to avoid Christmas debt.

 You don’t have to wait until December 26th to start bargain shopping.
-If you look, you can find great bargains where you least expect them.
-Book stores often have sales on their games sections.
+If you look, you can find great deals where you least expect them.
+Bookstores often have sales on their games sections.
 You might find a game that is usually $20 on the sale table for just $4.
 Games are always good gifts for children of any age.
-Likewise, puzzles are great presents and can be found on sale at book stores and craft stores all through the year.
+Likewise, puzzles are great presents and can be found on sale at bookstores and craft stores all through the year.
 Finding these great deals help reduce Christmas debt.

 Places you can save on Christmas gifts and avoid Christmas debt